iShares Gold Trust Micro (NYSEARCA:IAUM) Hits New 12-Month High – Here’s What Happened

-iShares Gold Trust Micro (NYSEARCA:IAUM – Get Free Report) reached a new 52-week high during mid-day trading on Wednesday .
-The company traded as high as $33.10 and last traded at $32.98, with a volume of 1275109 shares changing hands.
-The stock had previously closed at $32.22.
+iShares Gold Trust Micro (NYSEARCA:IAUM – Get Free Report)’s stock price reached a new 52-week high during mid-day trading on Tuesday .
+The stock traded as high as $34.22 and last traded at $34.15, with a volume of 2878763 shares trading hands.
+The stock had previously closed at $33.13.

 The iShares Gold Trust Micro (IAUM) is an exchange-traded fund that is based on the LBMA Gold Price index.
 The fund tracks the gold spot price, less expenses and liabilities, using gold bars held in vaults.
 IAUM was launched on Jun 15, 2021 and is managed by BlackRock.